charliecalvert/CloudNotes/Assignments/ExpressRoutesSolarRefactor.md

 ## Rename Renewables {#renewables-rename}

 We have created a lot of files, and it is time to start organizing them.
 Let's create some subfolders and move our work into them.
+This kind of work is known as refactoring.
+It helps us create a more maintainable and easier to understand application.
+It does not, however, usually change the behavior of our application.

+The goal is to move all files that handle our **data/Renewable.json** file into folders called **renewables**.
+Doing so will make it easier to find and understand the code that manipulates the data from **Renewables.json**.

+This move will involve at least two sets of files:

+- The files in **public/javascript** that open, parse or manipulate the data from our **Renewable.json** file.
+- The core jade files associated with the **renewables** files from our **public/javascript** directories
+  - This does not include **layout.jade** or **index.jade** though those files do mention renewables

+**NOTE**: _By now, most of the files that handle **Renewable.json** data have the renewable in their name.
+For instance, **renewable-by-year.js**.
+If, however, you have files with a different naming scheme in your project, then you should move them also and consider renaming them._

-Create a **views/renewables/** folder and move (**git mv**) our renewable files into it:
+To get started, create a **views/renewables/** folder and move (**git mv**) our renewable files into it:

 <pre>
 $ ls -la